 You'll develop long, lean muscles that hug onto your bones and make you feel great.
-Rather than building muscle bulk, yoga builds core strength through simply organizing your body to hold and move, just by using your own weight.
+Rather than building muscle bulk, yoga builds core strength through simply organizing your body to activate and move, just by using your own weight.

 This cylinder area of the torso, includes the front of the body, the back of the body and underneath — the pelvic diaphragm and iliopsoas muscles).
-The core is not one specific muscle, but a range of different muscles that work together as a team to support your spine and pelvis, to provide balance and stability, and generate power to lift and move the body as a single functional unit.
+The core is not one specific muscle, but a group of different muscles that work together as a team to support your spine and pelvis, to provide balance and stability, and generate power to lift and move the body as a single functional unit.